gravitationalwavedc/gwlandscape_compas/README.md

 ## Graphene/Relay

-Any time changes are made to the graphene schema in python, you need to rebuild the graphql schema for javascript
+Any time changes are made to the graphene schema in python, you need to rebuild the GraphQL schema for javascript

 **This also needs to be executed once before running the project for the first time**